mohamedhafez/parallelizer/README.md

 ==> [6, 3, <ZeroDivisionError: divided by 0>]
 ```

-Also, an instance of Parallelizable is, of course, threadsafe.
+Also, an instance of Parallelizer is, of course, threadsafe.
 Feel free to have just one global/class instance that you use from many different threads.

 ##Installation
 ```ruby